darioegb/ngx-error-message/README.md

 ## Test

-Ngx-toastf-showcase is the testing project.
+Ngx-error-message-showcase is the testing project.
 Use ng s to run it.

 ## License